newville/pyshortcuts/doc/pyshortcut_app.rst

     import wx
     wx.PyApp.IsDisplayAvailable = lambda _: True

-in your script before runnig your starting the `wxPython` `mainloop` event handler.
+in your script before running your starting the `wxPython` `mainloop` event handler.